backbonecabal/knowledgebase/obligations.md

 PERFORMANCE) RELATING TO ANY SYSTEMS OR SERVICES OF THE CLEARINGHOUSE OR SERVICES, EQUIPMENT OR FACILITIES USED TO SUPPORT SUCH SYSTEMS OR SERVICES.

-©.
+(C).
 Commodity Stream, LLC CLEARING MAY ACCEPT AND RELY UPON ANY INFORMATION OR INSTRUCTION GIVEN TO Commodity Stream, LLC CLEARING BY A CLEARING PARTICIPANT OR ITS OFFICERS OR AUTHORIZED REPRESENTATIVES, WHICH REASONABLY IS UNDERSTOOD BY Commodity Stream, LLC CLEARING TO HAVE BEEN DELIVERED TO Commodity Stream, LLC